 Vaughnette remains an active member of the US-based International Women in Jazz (www.internationalwomeninjazzz.com).
 When she’s not spinning her magic on stage, she can be found performing duties as an Occupational Safety and Health practitioner with a major oil company.
 She is also a student of Berkleemusic online and was one of the few Caribbean nationals to be awarded a scholarship to the prestigious Berklee College of Music Summer Performance Program in 2008.

 You can learn more about Vaughnette at her website www.vaughnettebigford.com or www.myspace.com/vaughnettebigford.

 Experience & Education

-Occupational Safety and Health Practitioner for Petroleum Company of Trinidad and TobagoApril 1999 to Present (over 18 years)
+Occupational Safety and Health Practitioner for Petroleum Company of Trinidad and TobagoApril 1999 to Present (about 19 years)

 Work for the major local oil and gas companyin the Occupational Health Safety and Environment Department primarily responsible for Risk Assessment and Management.

 Certificates in Performance and Voice at Berklee College of Music2008 to 2009 (1 years)